INNVTV/NetCore-Clean-Architecture/Core/README.md

     dotnet add package MediatR

 ### Cross-Cutting Concerns
-Cross-cutting concerns such as logging, authorization and caching are handled by Mediatr
+Cross-cutting concerns such as logging, authorization and caching are handled by Mediatr or Middleware

 ### Logging
-Logging is handled by the ICoreLogging interface.
-Uses partitioned logging inside of Azure Table Storage.
-We log by Time, Activity and Account.
-This implementation can be used as an example for adding additional dimensions.

-Logging is built into all Command related methods via MediatR
+Logging is handled by the static and globally available Serilog instance.

 # The Domain Layer